PlayFab/MpsPowershell/MpsPowershell/docs/Remove-PfContainerImageRepository.md

 Removes the specified container image repository.
 After this operation, a 'docker pull' will fail for all the tags of the specified image.
 Morever, ListContainerImages will not return the specified image.
-To construct, see NOTES section for DELETECONTAINERIMAGEREQUEST properties and create a hash table.

 ```yaml
 Type: PlayFab.Multiplayer.Models.IDeleteContainerImageRequest